turingschool-examples/intro-to-CSS-transitions/README.md

 There are **specific properties** associated with transtions that let us set exactly how we want our transition to execute.

-``trasition-property`` lets us specify which CSS property (or properties) we are setting the transition on.
+``transition-property`` lets us specify which CSS property (or properties) we are setting the transition on.
 This can be written to specify one CSS property, or all CSS properties.
 A full list of supported properties can be found [here](https://www.w3.org/TR/css3-transitions/#animatable-css).

 It looks like this when we specify one CSS property: